 Jim: It can happen.

-Matthew: I think, No. 1, we have to realize that mental health conditions do not just affect the person that has the condition.
+Matthew: I think, number one, we have to realize that mental health conditions do not just affect the person that has the condition.
 It does affect the entire family.
-And so, at a minimum, there’s an opportunity for the church to be very active, involved and supportive and really just do what they normally do without having to worry about the mental condition itself.
-But I would also add in to children with mental health problems, children that have developmental problems, like Down syndrome or autism – churches are not equipped to deal with them either, just for what you said, because they disrupt this false hierarchy that we have put together or this false – and I say false in the sense that it’s fine.
-My own church has a structure, a schedule, things like that.
-But we act as if somehow the Apostles laid it down, and if it’s disruptive, everything is just gonna go-
+And so at a minimum there’s an opportunity for the church to be very active, involved and supportive and really just do what they normally do without having to worry about the mental condition itself.
+But I would also add in to, uh, children with mental health problems, children that have, uh, developmental problems like, uh, Down syndrome or, or autism, churches are not equipped to deal with them either just for what you said, because they disrupt this false hierarchy that we have put together, or this false, uh… And I say false in the sense that it’s fine.
+My own church has a structure, uh, a schedule, things like that, but we act as if somehow the apostles laid it down, and if it’s disruptive, everything is just gonna go-

-Jim: It’s a very different attitude.
+Jim: Yeah.
+It’s a very different attitude.

 Matthew: Absolutely.
 It’s a completely different attitude.
-It’s not telling someone, “You need to be quiet, ‘cause you’re disrupting the Sunday school class.”
-It’s being more concerned about what is causing them not to be quiet.
+It’s not telling someone you need to be quiet ’cause your disrupting the Sunday school class.
+It’s being more concerned about what is causing them not to be quiet?
 What is the distress that they’re having?
 Your focus needs to be on the person, not on the structure or tradition.
-That person came to your church.
-If they’re making noise, or the family is distressed, you need to focus on them.
+Uh, that person came to your church.
+If they’re making noise or the family is distressed, you need to focus on them.

 Jim: Wow.
 I never thought about it in that context.
-Uh, Dr. Matthew Stanford, man, thank you for helping us kind of look at this a little differently and to destigmatize mental illness.
+Uh, Dr. Matthew Stanford, man, thank you for helping, um, kind of look at this a little differently and to destigmatize mental illness.
 And, you know, one of the things, John, that Focus is here to do is to help everybody that we can help.
-And if you’re in that spot where you’re suffering in this way, or a family member, or someone you know, contact us.
+And if you’re in that spot where you’re suffering in this way, or a family member or someone you know, uh, contact us.
 Let us provide resources to help you.
-We have a great group of caring Christian counselors who can start that process.
+We have a great, uh, group of caring Christian counselors who can start that process.
 We’re here for you, I guess, is what I wanna say.
 And then, of course, uh, Dr. Stanford’s great book, Grace for the Afflicted, we wanna get that into your hands, because I think it’s a tool, a resource to help equip you to better understand what’s happening.
 If you can make a gift of any amount, we’ll get it into your hands.
 If you can’t afford it, we’ll get it into your hands.
 We’ll trust that others will take care of that cost.
 Uh, we believe in the content, and we want you to have this so that you can, uh, be better equipped to deal with mental illness.